LiorZ/hdac8_thesis/thesis.rst

 	:label:`cutoff` log(p-value) of KS test when using the cutoff from the X axis (simulation 1).
 Clearly, the best cutoff we can choose in this case is 0.34.

 ..

-TODO: Replace that figure with one that doesn't have a red underline in the word deacetylation.

 	This table summarizes the simulations we performed on the whole training set, each of the columns describe a different aspect of the parameter set used.